navreeetkaur/Video-Skimming/README.md

 ## Evaluation Metric:

 Metric used for evaluation would be F1-score.
 Also sometimes multiple consecutive frames will have the same content written on it, so the labels and detections can have a difference of 2 frames but still capture same information.
 To deal with this, if nth frame was labelled as key, the detection will be considered valid for any frame [n-2, n+2].

+## Implementation and Results:

+Refer the [report](Report.pdf) for details on implementations, experiments and results.